Paradosseus/Listit/README.md

 ## About
-A simple full stack todo list app 📝
+A simple full stack todo list app 📝  with the use of REST API for integration

 ## Tools:
 Frontend: